East–West Center: Funding

 Approximately half of Center funding comes from the U.S. government, with additional support provided by private agencies, individuals, foundations, corporations, and the governments of the region.
 In 2005 the EWC received a total of $37 million (including $19.2 million from the U.S. Congress).

 On May 7, 2009, President Barack Obama requested a reduction in federal funding for the EWC, from $21 million in fiscal year 2009 to $12 million for fiscal year 2010.
 The outcome of the 2010 request was a $2 million increase in the center's budget.
 Subsequently, in 2011, a request to reduce the budget by 50% (reduction by $10.7 million) was placed as part of the budget proposal.
 The outcome of this request was a $2 million decrease in the center's budget.

 Increased climate and geopolitical tensions within the region has raised the profile of the institution after years of declining budget approproations, with a return to federal funding in excess of $20 million under President Biden.

 East–West Center Gallery

 The East–West Center Gallery presents changing exhibits of traditional and contemporary arts of the Pacific region.
-The gallery is located on the campus of the University of Hawaii, and is open daily except Saturday.
+The gallery is located on the campus of the University of Hawaiʻi, and is open daily except Saturday.
 Cultural performances are also presented.